1. Reduce Your Asking Price with the Estate Agent

 - You’re likely to be dealing with more serious, professional buyers who know what they want.
 This means that you should be able to sell regardless of any legal or physical issues with the property;

 - The good auction houses are regularly attended by professional buyers.
-The reputable operators should also have a database of active investors interested in potentially bidding on your property;
+The reputable operators should also have a database of active investors interested in bidding on your property;

 - If you’re selling a tenanted property auction buyers are more likely to be interested.
 Landlord buyers are also used to dealing with issues like voids, rental arrears etc. (although they’ll probably look for a lower price);